paulnorthrop/chandwich/README.md

 The main function in the threshr package is `adjust_loglik`.
 It finds the maximum likelihood estimate (MLE) of model parameters based on an independence loglikelihood in which cluster dependence in the data is ignored.
 The independence loglikelihood is adjusted in a way that ensures that the Hessian of the adjusted loglikelihood conicides with a robust sandwich estimate of the parameter covariance at the MLE.
 Three adjustments are available: one in which the independence loglikelihood itself is scaled (vertical scaling) and two others where the scaling is in the parameter vector (horizontal scaling).

-The following code uses data `rats`, which contains the results 71 binomial experiments, each performed on a different group of rats.
-The argument `binom_loglik` to `adjust_loglik` returns a loglikelihod contributions from each group of rats.
+The `rats` data contain information about an experiment in which, for each of 71 groups of rats, the total number of rats in the group and the numbers of rats who develop a tumor is recorded.
+We model these data using a binomial distribution, treating each groups of rats as a separate cluster.
+The function `binom_loglik` to `adjust_loglik` returns a vector of the loglikelihood contributions from each group of rats.
 In this one-dimensional example the two adjustments using horizontal scaling are identical.

 ``` r
 binom_loglik <- function(prob, data) {